go-gorm/gorm.io/pages/docs/create.md

 }
 ```

-## Setting Primary Key In Callbacks
+## Setting Field Values In Hooks

-If you want to set primary field's value in `BeforeCreate` callback, you could use `scope.SetColumn`, for example:
+If you want to update field's value in `BeforeCreate` hook, you could use `scope.SetColumn`, for example:

 ```go
 func (user *User) BeforeCreate(scope *gorm.Scope) error {